Stories from the Great Loop

 I’m not sure if I’ve outgrown Breckenridge or Breckenridge has outgrown me.
 Like most things in life, it’s probably some of both.
 Regardless, it has come my turn to move on.
 By the time you’re reading this I’ll be in route to Seattle to pick up a boat which will be the transportation for my next adventure in life: taking a year or two or three to boat ‘the Great Loop’.

 The Great Loop is most simply described as a boat trip around the eastern half of the country.
-It follows the Atlantic coast Intracoastal Waterway, Hudson River, Erie Canal, Great Lakes, Illinois and Mississippi Rivers, Ten-Tom Waterway and Gulf of Mexico back to the East coast and generally takes about a year.
+It follows the Atlantic coast Intracoastal Waterway, Hudson River, Erie Canal, Great Lakes, Illinois and Mississippi Rivers, Tenn-Tom Waterway and Gulf of Mexico back to the East coast and generally takes about a year.
 There are numerous variations and hundreds of tributary rivers and side waterways to explore.
-There is no set schedule except to follow the warm weather: nobody wants to be on the Great Lakes in a boat during the winter or in Florida during the summer or hurricane season.
-If you’re interested in more detail, check out https://www.greatloop.org.
-If you’re interested in the boat, check out https://www.c-dory.com/series/23/.
-Mine is the 23’ Venture, a bit more humble version of the behemoths you’ll see pictured on greatloop.org.
+There is no set schedule except to follow the warm weather: nobody wants to be on the Great Lakes in a boat during the winter or in Florida during the summer or hurricane season

-So this has been in my mind for a long time.
-I finally got serious about it when I sold my parts of Blue River Sports and Mountain Wave to my long time business partners and retired 2 years ago.
-I prepped with two Coast Guard Auxiliary courses – navigation has changed a lot since I was a boy on the Chesapeake.
-But it has taken far longer than I thought to put it together and I’ve had to adjust my departure date repeatedly because I found that this is not a vacation, but a change in lifestyle.
+I sold my parts of Blue River Sports and Mountain Wave to my long time business partners and retired 2 years ago.
+But it has taken far longer than I thought to put the trip together and I’ve had to adjust my departure date repeatedly because I found that this is not a vacation, but a change in lifestyle.
 If the change becomes at least semi-permanent, I’ll have to return to Breckenridge at some point to tie up loose ends and find a place to put 40 years of accumulated toys.
 Anyone interested in a bucket boat for rafting, some 203cm K2-710s or three pin leather telemark boots sure to give you blisters at the start of each season?